Tym17/devdocs/guides/v2.0/pattern-library/displaying-data/datatable/datatable.md

 <br />
 <br />

 Once an action is taken, success/fail messaging should appear as an overlay which fades away.
 Certain actions may  require that an Undo action be provided.
-This experience should be the same whether a single file is being deleted via the “actions” button for that record or 1 or more files have been selected via a checkbox and deleted via the mass actions delete.
+This experience should be the same whether a single file is being deleted via the "actions" button for that record or 1 or more files have been selected via a checkbox and deleted via the mass actions delete.
 <br />
 <br />
 <img src="img/datatable12.jpg">